 off-leash, as well as an introduction to basic agility training, which builds self-confidence.
 Training starts when our labs are 8 weeks old.

-They go through a thorough training regiment 6 days a week, and graduate the family companion program at 6-7 months of age, when they
+They go through a thorough training regiment 6 days a week, and graduate the family companion program at around 6 months of age, when they

 will be ready to interface with their new owners.
 Listed below are the commands that we cover.